T-Fletcher/drupal-publishing-reporter/README.md

 - Node.js
 - A Drupal user account API key with publishing access to the 'Reporting Entries' Taxonomy
+- an `.env` file containing the variables mentioned below

 ## How it works